Music Editor & Composer for film, TV, advertising and live events

 Workflow design

-I'm Simon Birch a Music Editor, Composer & Creative Producer with over a decade of experience on award-winning drama, feature documentaries, advertising and billion-viewer live events.
+I'm Simon Birch a Music Editor & Composer with over a decade of experience on award-winning drama, feature documentaries, advertising and billion-viewer live events.
 I keep complex productions on the rails: removing blockers, managing assets at scale, and turning artistic vision into flawless delivery.
+I'm a generalist by instinct, too give me an unusual brief and I'll find a way, often building a bespoke workflow where none exists.

 Experience